tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

 * The p-value of the first lag is high at 0.703.

-* The AIC and BIC values should also be noted, lower values reflecting better accuracy.
+* The AIC and BIC values should also be noted, with lower values reflecting better accuracy.
 We will cover these values in greater detail later today.

 - - -